harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### Last In, First Out (LIFO)
 {% autocrossref %}

-[Outputs][] can be spent as soon as they're received---even before they're [confirmed][].
-Since recent outputs are at the greatest risk of being [double-spent][double spend], spending them before older outputs allows the spender to hold on to older confirmed outputs which are much less likely to be double-spent.
+Outputs can be spent as soon as they're received---even before they're confirmed.
+Since recent outputs are at the greatest risk of being double-spent, spending them before older outputs allows the spender to hold on to older confirmed outputs which are much less likely to be double-spent.

 There are two closely-related downsides to LIFO:

-* If you spend an output from one [unconfirmed][] transaction in a second transaction, the second transaction becomes invalid if [transaction malleability][] changes the first transaction.
+* If you spend an output from one unconfirmed transaction in a second transaction, the second transaction becomes invalid if transaction malleability changes the first transaction.

 * If you spend an output from one unconfirmed transaction in a second transaction and the first transaction's output is successfully double